Offlee Wild: Racing career

 Originally trained by Thomas Smith, Offlee Wild raced three times as a two-year-old, winning once.
-In his debut on October 6, 2002, at Keeneland, the colt dueled for the lead for first half mile but tired as they entered the stretch, finishing fourth.
-On October 27 at Churchill Downs, he instead rated off the pace for the first half mile then pulled clear to win by 5 lengths.
+In his debut on October 6, 2002, at Keeneland, the colt dueled for the lead for the first half mile but tired as they entered the stretch, finishing fourth.
+On October 27 at Churchill Downs, he instead rated off the pace for the first half mile, then pulled clear to win by 5 lengths.
 In his next start on November 17, he finished second in an allowance race at Churchill Downs.

 Offlee Wild began his three-year-old campaign in the Holy Bull Stakes on January 18, 2003, at Gulfstream Park.
 He was given little chance by the bettors, who dismissed him at odds of 27–1 in a field of 13 that included the then-unheralded Funny Cide.
 Offlee Wild broke well, settled into third place behind the early leaders, Bham and Powerful Touch, and then drew alongside them in the stretch.
 Bham fell back, finishing third, but Powerful Touch fought back.
 At the finish line, Offlee Wild won by a nose.
 In his first race around two turns, he earned a Beyer Speed Figure of 99.
 It was Robbins first stakes victory.

 He finished fourth in his next start, the Fountain of Youth Stakes at Gulfstream Park on February 15.
 Shortly afterwards he came down with a fever of 104 F and was subsequently diagnosed with a bacterial infection.
 Smith had planned to enter the colt in the Florida Derby in late March as a final Kentucky Derby prep, but instead switched to the Blue Grass Stakes a few weeks later where he finished third behind Peace Rules in a slowly-run race.
 He then finished 12th in the Kentucky Derby behind Funny Cide, and Smith gave him a few months off.

 When he returned to the track in August, his losing streak continued.
 He ultimately lost eight races in a row, continuing into March 2004.
 At this point, Robbins decided to change the colt's trainer from Smith to Richard Dutrow.